 How far is parking from Hallstatt town?

-Parking in the designated spaces costs three euros an hour and is only a short walk from the centre.
+Parking in Hallstatt costs three euros an hour (in the designated spaces) and is only a short walk from the centre.
 This is undoubtedly a walk you’ll enjoy as the lines of prettily coloured houses comes into view.
 If you’re quick and planning a whistle-stop tour, you can see Hallstatt in an hour, but it is worth lingering for at least a few hours to make the most of the views.

 Hallstatt – What to expect?